BreakCodeLearn/redis-learning/README.md

 ```
 4. Clone the repository in the IDE if you choice
 5. Make sure you have jedis jar and POM xml updated
+Note: Install the extensions like Maven for Java as needed